Spring into Self-Compassion: How to Handle Body Image Issues as the Weather Warms

 However, it can be one of the most triggering times of the year for my friends who often struggle with their body image and eating habits.
 You can’t go into a store or scroll through social media without seeing images of people in swimsuits, ads for “skinny teas” or tips and tricks on how to get that “bikini body” ready for summer.

-Common Springtime Body Image Triggers
+Common Springtime Body Image Triggers (And How To Cope)

 Here are some ways that spring triggers body image struggles and how to cope with body image issues in spring after working on this with clients over the years:

-Shedding Layers: Feeling Exposed and Vulnerable
+1. Shedding Layers: Feeling Exposed, Self-Conscious, and Vulnerable

 As the weather warms up, we wear less.
 Obviously.
 What is not so obvious every year, however, is that our body may have changed a bit over the cooler months and therefore the clothes that we were planning on wearing no longer fit us.
-Queue body image issues…it’s no wonder why spring is hard for body image.
+Here come the body image issues…it’s no wonder why spring is hard for body image.
 We also don’t always account for how weird it might feel to go from being fully covered in jeans and sweaters and coats and boots to having our arms, legs, and feet exposed.
 We can feel practically naked, leaving us to feel especially self-conscious about our bodies and vulnerable.

 Being aware of the season change and upcoming body image triggers, and trying on clothes in the transitional months (think March or April) goes a long way.
 It gives you a chance to be able to find out what fits, move things out of the way so you don’t have those pairs of jean shorts staring at you all summer, and find things that do fit.
 Now is not the time to punish yourself for your body changing and delusionally (or more aptly, dangerously) promise yourself that you will fit into those by June.
 Your body deserves to be comfy, so find clothes that make you feel that way.
 When you’re trying on new clothes, bring awareness to how they make you emotionally and physically feel.
 How might it feel when you sweat in them?
 Do they cling anywhere that could potentially be annoying?
 Are they easy to move in, or does the waistband cut in which brings your awareness to a part of your body that could be uncomfortable for you?

 Another tip?
 Try wearing some of your spring clothes around the house to get used to how it feels.
 The first time you go outside in shorts, have self-compassion and remind yourself that nobody thinks you are exposed in the way that you feel you are, and shift your awareness to the task at hand.
+Try to go outside in your back yard and feel the sunshine.
+Exposure therapy, literally.

 The exposure to more sunlight gives us all more energy.
 More time outside increases our feel-good hormones and therefore we feel more social than we might normally.
 We also begin to see each other more because we are doing lawn work, playing outside, going to sports games, and so on.
 This is so wonderful, and can also be challenging for those who struggle with body comparison.